justinisamaker/isamaker/content/blog/bark-tracking/index.md

   <a class="image-caption">My Edison with the mic hooked up to A0</a>
 </div>

 It should be noted that while the Grove Starter Kit is a nice to have, you don't really need to worry about not having it.
-Get a sensor, solder some wires on, and hook it up straight to the pins on the Arduino - it's all the same thing.
+Get a sensor, solder some wires on, and hook it up straight to the pins on the Arduino–it's all the same thing.

 #### Create a Feed on data.sparkfun.com
 Before we start writing the code, we're going to need some place to put all this tasty, tasty data that we'll be collecting.
 I decided to use <a href="https://data.sparkfun.com/" target="_new">data.sparkfun</a> for its ease of use.
-You'll need to create a feed - <a href="https://data.sparkfun.com/streams/make" target="_new">follow this link to do that</a>.
+You'll need to create a feed–<a href="https://data.sparkfun.com/streams/make" target="_new">follow this link to do that</a>.

 While you're setting up your feed, you need to decide what it is that you'll be tracking.
 You can add these items in the fields section.
 For my build, all I need to track is the level of noise.
 Sparkfun automatically adds a timestamp for you, which is the other piece of data that I'd like to collect.

-Once you've created your feed, keep the window open so you have easy access to your public and private keys - you'll need those in the next step.
+Once you've created your feed, keep the window open so you have easy access to your public and private keys–you'll need those in the next step.

 #### Set Up Your Dev Environment
 Now that your sensor is plugged in, power your Edison is powered on again.
 Once it's booted up, run "bloop c" from Terminal on your computer to SSH into your Edison.
 Once you're in, make a new directory for your project in your root folder.
 Grab the contents of my <a href="https://github.com/justinisamaker/arduino/blob/master/barkTracker/package.json" target="_new">package.json file</a>, and then run "npm install" from the root directory.
 This will install Forever, Moment, Moment Timezone, and Request, as well as any dependencies that they have.